Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: A Generalization: Hopf algebras from co--operads with multiplication

-Assume the equations in Propositions \ref{pointedprop} hold, then having a bialgebraic coounit $\eps_{tot}$ is equivalent to $\eps_1$ being a right cooperadic counit. \end{cor} \begin{proof} By Lemma \ref{multlem}, we see that $\eps_k$ is the projection to the factor $|^k$ of $\Coop(k)=\unit\oplus \bar\Coop(k)$ and on that factor it is $\eps_1^{k}\circ \mu^{k-1}$ and hence determined by $\eps_1$.
-Now the second term of \eqref{reducedeq} is equivalent to $\eps_{tot}$ being a right bialgebra counit.
-Furthermore, since this is the term relevant for the right cooperad counit, we obtain the equivalence for the right bialgebra counit.
-Similarly, applying the given $\eps_{tot}$ as a potential left bialgebra counit, we see that having a left bialgebra counit is equivalent to $a=\sum_k a_k$, i.e.\ the first term in \eqref{reducedeq}. \end{proof}
+We also get a practical criterion for a bi--algebra co--unit. \begin{cor} Conversely, assume the equations in Propositions \ref{pointedprop} hold, then having a bi--algebraic co--unit $\eps_{tot}$ is equivalent to $\eps_1$ being a right co--operadic co--unit. \end{cor} \begin{proof} By Lemma \ref{multlem}, we see that $\eps_k$ is the projection to the factor $|^k$ of $\Coop(k)=\unit\oplus \bar\Coop(k)$ and on that factor it is $\eps_1^{k}\circ \mu^{k-1}$ and hence determined by $\eps_1$.
+Now the second term of \eqref{reducedeq} is equivalent to $\eps_{tot}$ being a right bi--algebra co--unit.
+Furthermore, since this is the term relevant for the right co--operad co--unit, we obtain the equivalence for the right bi--algebra co--unit.
+Similarly, applying the given $\eps_{tot}$ as a potential left bi--algebra co--unit, we see that having a left bi--algebra co--unit is equivalent to $a=\sum_k a_k$, i.e.\ the first term in \eqref{reducedeq}. \end{proof}